 | 3.1 | All HCPs identified and documented | HCP register complete for all production lines |

-| 3.2 | Monitoring procedures defined for each HCP | Clear instructions: what, how, when, who |
+| 3.2 | Monitoring procedures defined for each HCP | Clear instructions: what, how, when, who — not just "certificate check" |

-| 3.3 | Monitoring records complete | No gaps in dates, signatures, or results for audit period |
+| 3.3 | Monitoring records complete | No gaps in dates, signatures, or results for the audit period |

-| 3.4 | Corrective actions defined for each HCP | Documented response procedures for deviations |
+| 3.4 | Corrective actions defined for each HCP | Documented response procedures for every type of deviation |

 | 3.5 | Deviations recorded and actioned | Evidence that detected deviations triggered corrective action |